solidi/writing/12-the-zen-of-motorcycling-and-programming.md

 **Me:** "Of course.
 Even if it's legal, these programmers are *lane splitters*.
 They go fast past others, and they win sometimes.
 But eventually, their odds run out, and they hurt themselves and others."

-**Me:** "My respect for the machine is of the front of mind, always.
-Just like I know that bike over there can hurt me and others, I know that the respect I have will keep me in check so *I can live to ride another day.*"
+**Me:** "My respect for the machine is at the front of my mind, always.
+Just like I know that our bikes over there can hurt me and others, I know that the respect I have will keep me in check so *I can live to ride another day.*"

 **Her:** "You got a good head on your shoulders.
 But back to this software programming thing.
 So you are readers, and sometimes writers.
 Apart from these checks and tests, how do you read and write well?"

-**Me:** "Just like we should practice our figure eights, stops, swerves, and our finesse, we do need to practice our reading and writing.
+**Me:** "Just like we should practice our figure eights, stops, swerves, and our finesse, we need to practice our reading and writing.
 We should do this continuously regardless of how long we've been in the game.
 I didn't believe this until I recently had a very close call.
 I was too lazy, but I learned that if I practiced the skill continuously, it would have been mundane."

 **Her:** "Yeah, it's about seat time.
-But it's also rider attitude and risk assessment."
+But it's also about rider attitude and risk assessment."

 **Me:** "But here is the thing.
 Practicing has context, and we must be deliberate on how.
 It must be a campaign of focus.
 There is quite a bit of hype all over, and you can get dragged over reading and writing things that become irrelevant. *You do need to ride your own ride.*"